YangXuran/cachebenchmark/README.md

 - -n: set the program's nice value.
 The default is -20 (the highest priority).

-- -f: use which routine to test. [memcpy | bandwidth].
+- -f: use which routine to test. [memcpy | bandwidth | matrix].

 - -j: set a custom task name.

 - -t: set the maximum number of parallel threads.
 The default is the number of physical threads on the system.

+- -d: save the test results to a file, then you can use `draw2html.py` to generate a more friendly HTML report.

 If you need to set CPU affinity, you can use OpenMP environment variables: